 c.
 Any sellers, including retail businesses owned by the Tribe, Tribal members or any combination thereof, making any sales at retail outside of Tribal and trust lands or outside the Reservation shall obtain such license(s), permit(s) or registration(s) as may be required under applicable provisions of State law.

 d.
-The Tax Department shall develop necessary application forms and procedures for issuing the licenses and permits required under this ordinance.
+The Tax Department shall develop necessary application forms and procedures for issuing the licenses and permits required under this Ordinance.
 Until such time as the Tax Department develops its own application forms, the Department shall utilize the form issued by the Department of Treasury titled Registration for Michigan Taxes.

 e.
 The Tax Department shall issue a Tribal business tax license to each applicant who is verified as a seller and shall transmit the application form to the State.

 f.
-The Tax Department may consult with the Tribe’s Department of Commerce to identify all seller subject to the licensing requirements under this ordinance.
+The Tax Department may consult with the Tribe’s Department of Commerce to identify all seller subject to the licensing requirements under this Ordinance.

 g.
 A Tribal entity or Tribal government department that authorizes a seller to conduct, operate or facilitate business activity as a seller on Tribal and trust land shall verify that the seller has obtained the requisite license from the Tax Department prior to the event.